mediachain/mediachain/README.md

 The primary Mediachain repo.
 Contains interface definitions and the Transactor implementation.
 Please see [the RFC](rfc/mediachain-rfc-2.md) for the system design.

+The testnet is operational!
+See [the testnet docs](docs/testnet.md) for details.

 ## Mediachain System Layout
 ![Mediachain System Diagram](rfc/images/mediachain-system.png)